How To Pursue Compensation After A Commercial Vehicle Crash

 - Car carriers

 - Repair service vans and trucks

 What they have in common is that they are operated by private enterprises for business purposes.
 They often have special shapes and sizes that distinguish them from private cars or family-owned vans and pick-up trucks.

 They also have special insurance coverage.
 There may be multiple individuals and entities responsible for a single vehicle, including the driver, a dispatch service, a company management organization and a company’s owner(s).
 Discovering how to tap into resources that can compensate the injured is a job for an experienced personal injury attorney.

-Glenda Mitchell Law Firm represents people in Georgia and South Carolina who have been injured in collisions involving commercial vehicles.
+Glenda Mitchell Law Firm represents people in Georgia, Alabama and South Carolina who have been injured in collisions involving commercial vehicles.
 Personal injury lawyer Glenda Mitchell has devoted her career to skillful advocacy for the injured.
 She also brings wrongful death claims on behalf of family members whose loved ones were killed in crashes involving commercial vehicles.

 Get An Experienced Attorney On Your Side Starting Now

 Inquire today to request a free consultation after a delivery truck crash or any commercial vehicle accident.
 Reach us in Georgia at our Cartersville office by calling 678-721-0417 or in Alabama at our Auburn office by calling 334-604-7927 or in South Carolina by calling 864-326-3073.
 If you prefer, send your inquiry through our online contact form.
 We are available to consult with you in your home or hospital after a motor vehicle accident if necessary.